AARP Under Fire for Alleged Change in Social Security Stance

 The Wall Street Journal stoked yet another Social Security-related flame late last week when it reported that the AARP has changed its stance and now supports cuts to Social Security benefits.

-In May, the WSJ outed a West Virginia administrative law judge who they say was approving each and every disability appeal that came before him, while this month they put the focus on the AARP “dropping its longstanding opposition to cutting Social Security benefits, a move that could rock Washington’s debate over how to revamp the nation’s entitlement programs.”
+In May, the WSJ outed a West Virginia administrative law judge who they say was approving every disability appeal that came before him, while this month they put the focus on the AARP “dropping its longstanding opposition to cutting Social Security benefits, a move that could rock Washington’s debate over how to revamp the nation’s entitlement programs.”

-Rock the debate, it did.
+Rock the debate; it did.
 Even as the AARP hurried to retract the position through various media sources, Senators from every party issued statements either supporting or denouncing the organization’s allegedly revised stance.
 Though talks of Social Security cuts had largely been removed from Congress’ ongoing debate about raising the national debt ceiling, they reappeared mightily after the WSJ report.

 “We’ve been trying to contact as many people as possible,” said AARP Legislative Director David Certner in an interview with Politico.com.
 “Clearly, we realize we needed to respond … This was not an intended signal of ours that this should be part of the deficit reduction talks.”